dmitrypol/dmitrypol.github.io/_drafts/rails-polymorphic-relations-eager-loading.md

 ---
 title: "Rails polymorphic relations and eager loading"
-date: 2016-10-26
+date: 2016-10-27
 categories:
 ---

-2016-10-26-rails-nested-routes-polymorphic-associations.md
+This is a follow up on previous post about [nested routes and polymorphic associations]({% post_url 2016-10-26-rails-nested-routes-polymorphic-associations %}).

-Let's imagine a CMS where Article can belong to either User or Company.
-With polymorphic relations we can model it like this:
+Let's look at our CMS where Article can belong to either User or Company.
+Here are the DB models:

 {% highlight ruby %}
 # app/models/user.rb